awesome-pro/neon-website/content/docs/guides/quarkus-reactive.md

 --extensions reactive-pg-client,resteasy-reactive
 ```

-You now have a Quarkus project in a folder named `neon-with-quarkus` with the Reactive Postgres client and RESTEasy Reactive extensions installed.
+You now have a Quarkus project in a folder named `neon-with-quarkus` with the Reactive LangChainclient and RESTEasy Reactive extensions installed.

 ## Configure a PostgreSQL data source